-Shortly after acquiring the Hasbrouck Project in 2014, we donated a 12-seat bus to the town of Goldfield for use by seniors.
+Shortly after acquiring the Hasbrouck Project in 2014, we donated a 12-seat bus to the town of Goldfield for use by seniors which is still providing a valuable community service.
 Additionally we have donated each year modest amounts of money, measured in the thousands in each case, to support community projects in both Tonopah and Goldfield.

 As a part of state and federal permitting, we are required to preserve, or handle in a manner acceptable to State and BLM, any identified tangible cultural artifact.
-Survey work has been completed to identify artifacts.
+Survey work has been completed to identify such artifacts.
 When construction begins, all cultural artifacts will be preserved or managed according to government regulations.